 Then, to fully embed explainability into the AI production life cycle, banks should establish a cross-functional task force comprising specialists from the executive committee, businesses, IT, risk and compliance, legal, ethics, and AI research.
 The US military’s Defense Advanced Research Projects Agency (DARPA) Explainable AI program discovered that some of the most effective teams have cross-disciplinary skill sets and expertise, such as computer scientists who work with experimental psychologists and user experience and design specialists.33

-The XAI committee should have routine informed discussions about which models and AI solutions should be prioritized for the application of explainability techniques, using criteria that are most important to the bank.
+The XAI committee should have routine informed discussions about which models and AI solutions should be prioritised for the application of explainability techniques, using criteria that are most important to the bank.
 They should also decide which scenarios have serious implications for the algorithm to be used as is.34 For example, a model designed to target media platforms that shows an ad to unintended target audience members 10% of the time may be more acceptable than a recommendation engine that advises clients on misdirected products 10% of the time.

 This task force can begin with smaller projects within business units, gauging how effectively the lines of communication among the three lines of defense identify and address explainability issues.
 It can then scale processes that work across other businesses.
 It will be important for banks to infuse explainability into cultural norms and practices as well, from annual employee training to evaluating the ROI of new prototypes, and projecting multiyear returns on those projects.
 Over time, explainability should become a key part of the “ethics fluency” that personnel from the boardroom to interns must retain, until everyone in the business understands XAI principles, can ask the right questions, and elevate issues to appropriate supervisors.35

 For an added layer of oversight, many banks are also collaborating with academics who can serve as an independent third party that reviews explainability concerns and approves of model use within specific functions.
-In addition, more companies in financial services and other industries are appointing a chief AI ethics officer to serve as the lead on AI explainability, transparency, and trustworthiness.36 In the absence of this role, banks should name a senior executive—ideally the chief financial officer or chief risk officer—who will be held accountable for decisions made on behalf of AI projects.
+In addition, more companies in financial services and other industries are appointing a chief AI ethics officer to serve as the lead on AI explainability, transparency and trustworthiness.36 In the absence of this role, banks should name a senior executive—ideally the chief financial officer or chief risk officer—who will be held accountable for decisions made on behalf of AI projects.

 Auditors and risk managers may not need to track each model’s individual path to making a prediction as much as they need to see aggregate levels of model risk.
-These supervisors can benefit from scoring systems that provide a visual indication of XAI metrics related to functionality, performance, and usefulness.37 Deloitte’s Lucid[ML], for example, can display three dimensions of explainability alongside results from a simpler AI technique and a surrogate “white box” model.38 These dashboards can provide a high-level perspective of the explainability risks, as well as a deeper analysis of interpretability constraints (see sidebar, “Assessing risks with explainability dashboards”).
+These supervisors can benefit from scoring systems that provide a visual indication of XAI metrics related to functionality, performance and usefulness.37 Deloitte’s Lucid[ML], for example, can display three dimensions of explainability alongside results from a simpler AI technique and a surrogate “white box” model.38 These dashboards can provide a high-level perspective of the explainability risks, as well as a deeper analysis of interpretability constraints (see sidebar, “Assessing risks with explainability dashboards”).

 Software tools can provide an overall explainability score for black-box models based on several different characteristics, including: